 – Riva via sign language, TNG “Loud as a Whisper”

 Taking any of the following actions will result in dismissal from Fleet 31, pending appropriate discussion and approval by the fleet command council.
 In all but the most extreme cases, there will be one warning offense allotted prior to dismissal.
+Each warning will last a period of one year and will expire if another infraction is not recorded.
 If you are dismissed, the appropriate termination clause from the Membership Contract will be exercised.

 - Spreading hatred or inflammatory media.

 The peaceful image of the fleet is important.
 Posting a little political commentary every now and then is fine.
 In extreme cases that do not appear temporary in nature, you will be asked to scale it back.
 Failure to comply will result in dismissal.
-This rule includes paper as well as digital format media.
+This rule includes both physical and digital media.
 Fleet 31 does not make a point of checking your history; this rule will only be in effect if the problem is immediately obvious or otherwise brought to the attention of the appropriate Commanding Officer.

 - Stolen Valor infraction.

-We have great respect for the men and women who serve in the Armed Forces, regardless of what country they serve, and will not condone the wear of officially recognized medals and commendations except by those who have earned them.
+We have great respect for those who serve in the Armed Forces, regardless of what country they serve, and will not condone the wear of officially recognized medals and commendations except by those who have earned them.
 Falsely representing one’s military service history belittles the efforts of those who have actually earned those respects.
 For more information, see Stolen Valor.
-If you are seen in violation of this regulation, you will be ordered to remove the offending article.
+If you are seen in violation of this regulation, you will receive a Direct Order to remove or cover the offending article immediately.
 Unless it is otherwise impossible, refusal to comply will be seen as disobeying a direct order, and dismissal will occur immediately.